simon-ritchie/apysc/docstring_markdowns/apysc/_type/dictionary.md

 **[Raises]**

-- TypeError: If specified value's type is not dict or Dictionary.
+- TypeError: If specified value's type is not a Dictionary or dict value.

 ### `_validate_key_type_is_str_or_numeric` method docstring

-Validate whether key value type is acceptable (str or int or flaot) or not.<hr>
+Validate whether a key's value type is acceptable (str or int or float) or not.<hr>

 **[Parameters]**